renspringlea/ryba.ren/_posts/2025-10-14-journal-data-analysis.md

 ![time series of VADER valence score](/assets/images/journal3a.png){: width='800' }

 Alternatively, you can visualize this data as a series of colored bars, where the color represents the negative or positive intensity.
 This is the same technique as the iconic [climate stripes](https://showyourstripes.info/).
-Sadly, this doesn't look as good for my journal entries - there are more data points, and there's lots of variance from day to day.
+Sadly, this doesn't look as good for my journal entries - there are lots of gaps, more data points, and there's lots of variance from day to day.
 So it looks a bit ugly.
+You could address some of this by averaging over months rather than days, but my mood varies significantly from day to day, so I don't think monthly averages would convey any useful information.

 ![time series of VADER valence score](/assets/images/journal3b.png){: width='800' }